-Cyber security is something that can be considered equivalent to the vault that has all your valuables in it.
-It is extreme and requires attention.
+Cyber security awareness is an essential part of something that can be considered equivalent to the vault that has all your valuables in it.
+It is extremely vulnerable and requires attention.
 Since the last decade, cyber-criminals have shifted their focus from individuals to employees within organizations.
-Thousands of cases have been reported and have amounted to a money worth billions of dollars.
+These attacks have cost billions of dollars in thousands of reported cases.
 Some of the most infamous cases include:

-In 2011, two groups of hackers launched a phishing attack on the employees of RSA, the security arm of EMC.
+In 2011, two groups of hackers launched a phishing attack on the employees of RS the security arm of EMC.
 These two groups had the support of the foreign government.
-All prey to the phishing attack that has compromised the SecureID authentication and extracted more than 40 million employee records.
+This phishing attack compromised the SecureID authentication and extracted more than 40 million employee records.

 These cases set a clear example of how mere negligence can destroy an entire organization.

 As per the report released by Kaspersky Lab, negligence of employees is the cause of almost half of all the cyber-attacks and two-thirds of the data breaches.
 24% of the employees within the organization are not aware of the security policy that their own organization have.
 In the same research, 44% of the companies admitted that employees do not follow IT security policies properly.
 During the year 2017, 35% of organizations focused on staff training and it was the second most adopted approach to facilitate cyber security awareness.